COVID-19 vaccines – your questions answered

 Speak to your doctor or midwife if you have concerns about being vaccinated.

 When it comes to COVID-19 vaccines, what measures safeguard my fertility and health?

-The Therapeutic Goods Administration (TGA), which is responsible for regulating prescription medicines and vaccines for use in Australia.
+The Therapeutic Goods Administration (TGA) regulates prescription medicines and vaccines for use in Australia.

-The TGA ensures that there are rigorous assessment and approval processes for all vaccines.
-This includes reviewing impacts of vaccines on fertility.
+The TGA conducts a rigorous assessment and approval process for all vaccines, which includes reviewing impacts of vaccines on fertility.
 The TGA will not approve a vaccine for use in Australia unless it is safe and effective.

-The TGA has undertaken all necessary processes and has approved AstraZeneca, Moderna, Pfizer and Novavax for use in Australia.
+The TGA has undertaken all necessary processes and has approved the AstraZeneca, Moderna, Pfizer and Novavax vaccines for use in Australia.